 This section outlines the circumstances that would not warrant a replacement of the metal roofing.
 It’s imperative to discuss any concerns you may have with the manufacturer before purchasing your metal roof or wall system.
-(For this example, we will be referencing Sheffield Metals’ 40-Year Kynar “Paint” Warranty.)
+(For this example, we will reference Sheffield Metals’ 40-Year Transferable PVDF Paint Warranty.)

 - During the installation of your metal roof or wall system, scratches can and usually do happen.
-If the scratch doesn’t go all the way down to the metal substrate, it can usually be corrected with a touch-up pen that uses the same paint as your roof or walls.
-This is something to discuss with your contractor to ensure they have during the installation.
+If the scratch doesn’t go down to the metal substrate, it can usually be corrected with a PVDF paint pen that uses the same paint as your roof or walls.
+This is something to discuss with your contractor.

 - In addition to remedying scratches, paint pens can be used to touch up exposed cut edges on areas of the system.
-Although not required, this can help reduce the amount of edge creep that can occur over the life of the system.
+Although not required, this can help reduce the amount of edge creep over the system’s life.

-- For example, substrate warranties often do not cover steel roofing within certain distances of coastlines with breaking surf or coastlines with a large bay or marsh areas.
+- For example, substrate warranties often do not cover steel roofing within certain distances of coastlines with breaking surf or coastlines with bay or marsh areas.

 - Other environments often not covered: Locations with exposure to corrosive chemicals, ash, fumes, cement dust, copper or lead runoff, silver or nickel mining, carbon black, or treated lumber.

-- Consider the roof’s material and do research on the other materials that may cause premature degradation
+- Consider the roof’s material and research the other materials that may cause premature degradation.